fukayak/occumb/README.md

 # Fitting a null model (includes only species-specific intercepts)
 res0 <- occumb(data = data)

-# occumb() fits the model using jags() in the jagsUI package
+# occumb() fits the model using jags() in the jagsUI package.
-# You can thus get the same output as seen in the jagsUI results
+# You can thus get the same output as seen in the jagsUI results:
 res0
 summary(res0)
 plot(res0)

+# You can also extract posterior samples and posterior summaries of
+# specific parameters.
+# For example, the following lines get samples and summary for the
+# species site occupancy z:
+post_samples_z  <- get_post_samples(res0, "z")
+post_summary_z <- get_post_summary(res0, "z")

 # Add species-specific effects of site covariates in occupancy probabilities
 res1 <- occumb(formula_psi = ~ cov2, data = data)        # Continuous covariate